 The PJM Regulation Market is a real-time market.
 Regulation is provided by generation resources and demand response resources that qualify to follow one of two regulation signals, RegA or RegD.
 PJM jointly optimizes regulation with synchronized reserve and energy to provide all three products at least cost.
-The PJM regulation market design includes three clearing price components: capability; performance; and lost opportunity cost.
+The PJM regulation market design includes three clearing price components: capability; performance; and opportunity cost.
 The RegA signal is designed for energy unlimited resources with physically constrained ramp ability.
-The RegD signal is designed for energy limited resources with very fast ramp rates.
-In the Regulation Market RegD MW are converted to marginal effective MW using a marginal rate of substitution (MRTS), called a marginal benefit function (MBF).
-Correctly implemented, the MBF would define and be used as the marginal rate of technical substitution (MRTS) between RegA and RegD, holding the level of regulation service constant.
-The current market design is critically flawed as it has not properly implemented the MBF as an MRTS between RegA and RegD resource MW and the MBF has not been consistently applied in the optimization, clearing and settlement of the Regulation Market.
+The RegD signal is designed for energy limited resources with fast ramp rates.
+In the Regulation Market RegD MW are converted to effective MW using a marginal rate of substitution (MRTS), called a marginal benefit function (MBF).
+Correctly implemented, the MBF would be the marginal rate of technical substitution (MRTS) between RegA and RegD, holding the level of regulation service constant.
+The current market design is critically flawed as it has not properly implemented the MBF as an MRTS between RegA and